About The Doc Project

 Alison Cook is an award-winning radio producer and documentary maker.

-Alison got her start in journalism at Australian Associated Press.
-But an encounter on a kibbutz in Israel changed all her plans, spurring a move to Canada.
-She now calls Montreal, and The Doc Project, home.
+She got her start in journalism at Australian Associated Press.
+But an encounter on a kibbutz in Israel changed all her plans, spurring a move to Canada and a crash course in French.

 Althea Manasan, Digital Producer